yayuyokitano/lastfm-typed/README.md

 ## This is the deprecated pre-1.0.0 dist version of lastfm-typed.
 This is here because of breaking changes introduced with 1.0.0.
 It will only get bugfixes.
 It is recommended to use the most recent npm version for new projects.
-To use this version, simply install directly from this github branch.
+To use this version, simply install directly from this github branch using for instance `yarn add github:yayuyokitano/lastfm-typed#v0`.
 It will never change name from v0 (disclaimer: unless github itself does something funky, which I doubt)

 # lastfm-typed